DDT - Distributed Debugging Tool

 Find File, Function, or variable

 You can type the name of a file or a function into the box above the source file tree, in order to search for it.
-There is also a 'Find' window in the 'Search' menu, which can be used to find occurences of an expression or variable in the currently visible source file.
+There is also a 'Find' option in the 'Search' window, which can be used to find occurences of an expression or variable in the currently visible source file.
+Just type in the function you are looking for.

 Jump to line/jump to function